 Each year approximately 15,700 children under the age of 18 are diagnosed with cancer and sadly 12% of those children will not survive.
 That means that today alone, in this country, approximately 43 children will be diagnosed.
 By supporting OMT16, you will help relieve that pain, that suffering, and that loneliness felt by those children and their families.
 OMT16 creates the “WE” in team.

 We strive to ensure no child feels alone in their fight against cancer.
-Our mission is to provide personal comfort and support to pediatric oncology patients, families and caregivers.
+Our mission is to comfort and support pediatric oncology patients, families and caregivers.
 Every child will know they are a part of something bigger – part of a team focused on fighting and winning their battle together.

 THE STARTING LINEUP